 To return to the nursing program after withdrawal or termination, the student must notify the Admissions Coordinator that he/she wants to apply for reinstatement and be cleared through the offices of the Registrar, Financial Aid, and Financial Services before consideration for readmission by the Admissions Committee.
 While a student's current financial standing with the College remains confidential, a student who is in active collections is not eligible for readmission until the financial holding has been removed.
 Former students who have been terminated from Platt College due to disciplinary action or academic policy violation are not eligible for reinstatement.

-Students who are terminated from the nursing program for an academic policy violation due to exceeding the maximum allowed enrollments in a course are eligible to apply for reinstatement if they complete an LPN program at an accredited program and become licensed as an LPN.
+Students who are terminated from the nursing program for an academic policy violation due to exceeding the maximum allowed enrollments in a course are eligible to apply for reinstatement if they complete an LPN program from an programmatically accredited nursing program (i.e. ACEN) and become licensed as an LPN.

 The Admissions Coordinator will inform the student about whether or not s/he is eligible for re-instatement after gathering information from each of these departments.
-If it is determined that a student is eligible to apply for reinstatement, the student must then submit a completed Application for Reinstatement to the Admissions Coordinator.
+If it is determined that a student is eligible to apply for reinstatement, the student must then complete the Reinstatement Admissions Process by the cut-off date for the upcoming quarter.
 The application does not require payment of the application charge.
-The Admissions Coordinator will then facilitate a meeting between the student and the Admissions Committee.
+The Admissions Committee will then review the completed application items along with new applicants' application items.

 Approved Applications for Reinstatement

-Students approved for reinstatement will need to purchase and complete a criminal background check at www.plattcollegecx.com.
+Students approved for reinstatement will need to purchase and complete a criminal background check, drug screen, and compliance tracking package through Complio and My Clinical Exchange.
+The student is reponsible for all costs related to clinical compliance.
 As stated in Policy 03:06:00 Background Checks for Students: Valid and cleared background checks that have been previously completed will only be accepted within six months of the student’s returning quarter start date.
 All background checks must be completed through American DataBank and must be approved by the Dean of the Nursing Program.
 The student must complete and sign all documents and forms that are required of all new students.
 This includes but is not limited to the following forms:

 The Reinstatement Requirements listed below must be submitted to the appropriate College departments.
 All items listed below must be received on or before the intended start date.
 After this date, the application will be processed for the subsequent term.